percona/pmm-doc/docs/setting-up/server/virtual-appliance.md

 **CLI {{icon.keyboard}}**

-1. Show the list of available bridge interfaces
+1. Show the list of available bridge interfaces.
 	```sh
 	VBoxManage list bridgedifs
 	```
 2. Find the name of the active interface you want to bridge to (one with *Status: Up* and a valid IP address).
 Example: `en0: Wi-Fi (Wireless)`
-3. Bridge the virtual machine's first interface (`nic`) to the host's `en0` adaptor
+3. Bridge the virtual machine's first interface (`nic1`) to the host's `en0` ethernet adaptor.
 	```sh
 	VBoxManage modifyvm 'PMM Server'\
 	--nic1 bridged --bridgeadapter1 'en0: Wi-Fi (Wireless)'